 We cannot prevent these events from happening but what we can do is mitigate and reduce the impact by implementing an effective third-party risk management system.

-In the modern world, companies rely a lot on vendors to streamline their operational activities.
-It becomes a dependency factor.
-Hence, if the vendor or supplier is unable to deliver as expected, it becomes a devastating event for the company.
+In the modern world, companies rely a lot on vendors to streamline their certain operational activities.
+Hence, for a company, it becomes a dependency factor.
+In case, the vendor or supplier cannot deliver as expected standards and quality, it becomes a devastating event for the company.

-The impact can result in a fall in operational capabilities, supply chain disorientation, etc.
+The impact can result in a fall in operational capabilities, supply chain disorientation, and ultimately customer dissatisfaction.

 Here are five primary types of risks that a third party or a vendor can bring to your business.